JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 }
 ```

-Now this is missing all sorts of featues that I would ideally like.
+This solution is missing all sorts of featues that I would ideally like.
 Differing log levels and log formatting are just not part of the deal here.
-I could have saved myself some effort by just taking the time to properly enable stdout on the spawning of the docker process and just consuming the events from stdout.
+There are many options I could have evaluated to make my life easier including the use a thrid party or proper leveraging of stdout.

 ## Security strikes again

-Once again as I look back on this project I see that security was not my primary consideration.
+Once again, I see that security was not my primary consideration.
 This surfaced in two different ways.
-The first an more unfortunate one was around the command processing.
+The first an more unfortunate one was around command permisions.
 In the case of these commands I built a simple permission system.
 The idea was there might be some commands that you didn't want everyone on the server to be able to issue.
-To do this I stored the permissions as a key value pair.
-The key was the users name and the value was an array of all the permissions the user had.
-For example you might have something like this
+The solution I created for permissions as a key value pair.
+The key was the users name and the value was an array of all the commands the user had access to.

 ```json
 {